HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 The above code sample imports:

-- `create _engine` - The database models use SQLAlchemy as an ORM Layer, mapping relations to Python Classes and Objects.
+- `create _engine` - The database models use SQLAlchemy as an ORM Layer, mapping relations to python Classes and Objects.
 The `create_engine` method creates the engine.
 An Engine is the starting point for any SQLAlchemy Application.
 This engine acts as a connection on which we can create sessions to interact with the database.
 - `sessionmaker` - It generates a new session when invoked.
 - `app_factory` - This method takes in API_NAME as a parameter.
 It creates an API with all routes of the app directed at /[API_NAME].
 - `set_session`, `set_doc`, `set_hydrus_server_url`, `set_api_name` are setters which set DB session, docs, server_url and api_name respectively.
 These methods put together all the things required to run `hydrus`.